Ackman puts P&G management on hot seat, gives board time

-NEW YORK, Oct 1 (Reuters) - Hedge fund manager William Ackman is blaming Procter & Gamble’s top management for the consumer products company’s problems, but said he understands the board wants to give the CEO more time to repair years of damage.
+NEW YORK (Reuters) - Hedge fund manager William Ackman is blaming Procter & Gamble’s top management for the consumer products company’s problems, but said he understands the board wants to give the CEO more time to repair years of damage.

 Ackman disclosed his stake in the maker of Tide laundry detergent and Pampers diapers in July and recently met board members to lay out his complaints about the company.